skeeto/skeeto.github.com/about/index.md

 * [Elfeed][elfeed]: an extensible syndication feed (RSS, Atom) reader for Emacs.
 I've written [lots of articles][elfeed-meta] about it.

+* [Endlessh][endlessh]: an SSH tarpit.
+It [keeps hostile bots harmlessly tied up doing nothing][tarpit] while your server goes about its normal business uninterrupted.

 * [Enchive][enchive]: encrypted personal archives.
 I've written about [the purpose behind this tool][enchive-meta].